 So I set out to modernize this retro slaw with a few fresh tweaks.
 The result is easy, lightened-up, and still oh-so-crunchy.

 Most of the recipes I've seen call for a bag of pre-shredded broccoli slaw.
-Even the recipes that called for fresh broccoli used only the stalks.
+Even the recipes that call for fresh broccoli use only the stalks.
 And while this would be a fine way to use up stalks if you don't usually eat them, I'm all for using the tops.
 They shred up a bit fine, but they're perfectly delicious in this slaw.

 I will say that a food processor is pretty handy in making this dish.
 You could finely julienne the stalks and slice the florets into tiny pieces, but it's much, much quicker with a food processor.

-As for the ingredients, I skipped the ramen noodles in the name of trying to be healthier, and used almonds instead of peanuts, which added a little more crunch and a milder flavor.
+I skipped the ramen noodles and used almonds instead of peanuts, which added a little more crunch and a milder flavor.
 I also used currants instead of raisins, because I love how their smaller size meshes well with the fine texture of the slaw.

-There is mayonnaise in the dressing, but not nearly as much as in most recipes we saw.
-(One called for a cup of mayo and a cup of sour cream — yikes.
-And let's not even mention the quantity of butter in Paula Deen's recipe.)
-It's just enough dressing to keep everything moist without making a sloppy pool at the bottom of the bowl.
+There is mayonnaise in the dressing, but not nearly as much as in most recipes I saw.
+It's just enough dressing to keep everything moist without making a pool at the bottom of the bowl.